-When again possible, the required in-presence parasitology laboratory training is offered at the London School of Hygiene & Tropical Medicine (LSH&TM), the University Medical Centre (UMC) Amsterdam, the National Institute of Communicable Diseases (NICD) of Johannesburg, the Welcome Trust Laboratory of CMC Vellore and the microbiology departments of KMC Manipal and JIPMER in Puducherry.
-The London-based course (GHHM UK) is available to medical doctors in Africa, Middle East, Europe, and the Americas.
-The Delhi-based course (GHHM South Asia) is available to medical doctors in Asia and Oceania.
+To be eligible for the DTM&H Exam, at one time during the course all students must attend a laboratory training (3-4 days) at one of the DTM&H accredited laboratories collaborating with the GHHM course.
+The required in-presence parasitology laboratory training is offered at the London School of Hygiene & Tropical Medicine (LSH&TM), the University Medical Centre (UMC) Amsterdam, the National Institute of Communicable Diseases (NICD) of Johannesburg, the Welcome Trust Laboratory of CMC Vellore and the microbiology departments of KMC Manipal and JIPMER in Puducherry.
+Through the University of Glasgow, sometimes limited seats for laboratory training at their collaborating centres i.e. Kamuzu University of Health Science, Blantyre, Malawi, at the Universiti Malaya, Kuala Lumpur, Malaysia or at the Universitias Indonesia, Jakarta, Indonesia and the University of Glasgow itself are available.